RafaRochaS91/scripts/README.md

 sudo ln -s "$(pwd)/aws.sh" /usr/local/bin/aws-env
 ```

 The script will automatically find its configuration file regardless of where it's called from.
-If the config file doesn't exist, it will prompt you to run the setup.
+If the config file doesn't exist in any of the searched locations, it will prompt you to run the setup.

 After installation, you can use it from anywhere:

 ```bash
 aws-env [environment]   # Set region for specified environment aws-env info            # Show mappings and current region